 Messrs.
-KPMG Professional Services, having completed the prescribed duration for the rotation of insurance companies, shall no longer continue in office as auditors to the Company.
-In accordance with Section 357 (1) of the Companies and Allied Matters Act, Cap C.20, Laws of the Federation of Nigeria, 2004, a new auditor shall be appointed at the next annual general meeting of the Company.
+KPMG Professional Services, having satisfied the relevant corporate governance rules on their tenure in office have indicated their willingness to continue in office as auditor to the Company.
+In accordance with Section 357 (2) of the Companies and Allied Matters Act, Cap C.20, Laws of the Federation of Nigeria, 2004 therefore, the auditors will be reappointed at the next annual general meeting of the Company without any resolution being passed.

-BY ORDER OF THE BOARD

-Tobi Olaleye

-FRC/2014/NBA/00000008450

-Company Secretary

-6, Emmanuel Street Maryland Lagos
+BY ORDER OF THE BOARD Tobi Olaleye FRC/2014/NBA/00000008450 Company Secretary 6, Emmanuel Street Maryland Lagos 10 December 2018

-Statement of Directors' Responsibilities in relation to the financial statements for the year ended 31 December 2010
+Statement of Directors' Responsibilities in relation to the financial statements for the year ended 31 December 2017